bfelch/bfelch.github.io/_posts/projects/games/2019-01-22-snackrificial-chamber.md

 <!-- more -->

 You've been tasked with solving the logistics problems of a local cult and their snack factory.
 It's your job to fix the conveyor belts and prepare the chickens for consumption.

+This game was initiall created for Ludum Dare 43 under the theme of 'Sacrifices Must be Made'.
+I decided to rebuild the game for mobile while fixing some of the issues that came up due to creating the game in a limited timeframe.